luctiemessen/luctiemessen.github.io/src/pages/blog/redesign-finding-the-body-typeface.md

 ![Hoefler Text in context of viewports](../../assets/screensizes-hoefler.png "Hoefler Text in different viewports")

 I like what I see from Lora.
-Very good readability, where Playfair feels a bit too tall for me.
+Very good readability, where Playfair feels a bit too tall and upright for me.
 I was surprised to see so little difference between Lora and Hoefler in terms of legibility even though they have very distinct shapes.
-I love some of the letterforms of Hoefler (the W ohw my...) but the more lush feel I get from Lora still gives it the upper hand for me.
+I love some of the letterforms of Hoefler (the W, ohw my...) but the lush feel I get from Lora still gives it the upper hand for me.
 I'll stick with Lora and move on to the next phase.
 Finding a proper typeface for the headings to pair it with.

 </div>